ScottyLabs/course-api/README.md

 `USERNAME` is the Andrew username used for authentication.
 If not specified, you will be prompted to input one.

-`PASSWORD` is the Andrew password u sed for authenication.
+`PASSWORD` is the Andrew password used for authentication.
 If not specified, you will be prompted to input one.

 ### Output format